Afghanistan: Risk Assessment

 - Prospects for extraction of raw materials (gas, oil, minerals, etc.)

 - Reliance on international aid

 - Fragile banking system and low distribution of credit

 - Heavy reliance on the agricultural sector

-An Economy Still Very Reliant on the Agriculture Sector
+An Economy Still Heavily Dependent on the Agricultural Sector

 Despite a difficult security situation, economic activity is expected to continue to grow in 2018 – albeit weakly, and without reaching the heights seen during the previous decade (average annual rate of 11.5% from 2007 to 2012).
 Growth will still depend to a considerable extent on the agricultural sector, which employs over 80% of the workforce.
 Agricultural yields are likely to remain limited by climate conditions (drought), as well as by the lack of water supply infrastructure.
 Although illegal, opium cultivation is on an upward trend, gradually replacing agricultural land intended for cereal and market-gardening crops: twelve out of the 34 Afghan provinces have observed a rise in opium cultivation.
 Industry and services are also likely to see modest growth.
 Remittances from expatriate workers will sustain household consumption, the main contributor to growth, as will the return of some of the Afghan refugees from Pakistan and Iran (1 million in 2017).
 Greater political uncertainty, together with increased violence, will hamper investment by limiting inflows of foreign capital, especially in the mining sector, which nonetheless offers considerable economic opportunities in a largely dollarized economy.